Andrew Lewis (Pennsylvania politician)

-Andrew James Lewis (born February 6, 1987) is an American politician and former member of the Pennsylvania House of Representatives.
+Andrew James Lewis (born February 6, 1987) is an American businessman, politician and former member of the Pennsylvania House of Representatives.
 He represented the 105th District from 2019 to 2022.

 Early life and education

 Lewis was born on February 6, 1987, in Leonardtown, Maryland.
 He graduated from Greenwood School District's Home Education Program in 2005.
 Lewis earned a Bachelor of Arts in political science from Thomas Edison State University in 2012, Master of Arts in legislative affairs from George Washington University in 2013, and a Master of Business Administration from Temple University in 2015.
+He also earned a graduate certificate in public policy from Liberty University.

 Military service

 After graduating from high school in 2005, Lewis enlisted in the United States Army.
 He was deployed as a scout during the 2007-2008 Iraq troop surge for fifteen months in Iraq, where he experienced combat.
 Following his stint in Iraq, Lewis was selected as a counterintelligence agent and was stationed in South Korea for two years, during which time he was given oversight of his team.
 He was later assigned to the White House Communications Agency.
-Lewis was honorably discharge from active duty in 2015 at the rank of staff sergeant.
+Lewis was honorably discharged from active duty in 2015 at the rank of staff sergeant.

+In 2024, Lewis was appointed to the rank of captain in the United States Army Reserve, serving on the Civil Affairs team.
+He was sworn in by former Pennsylvania Representative Frank Ryan, a retired military officer, at the U.S. Army Heritage and Education Center.

+Business career

+After being honorably discharged from active duty in 2015, Lewis became chief operating officer of Tradesman Building Group, a company founded by his brother.
+He left the company in December 2018.

+In 2019, he co-founded BiiLT Contracting Group.
+He later joined Berks Homes as a general manager in 2022 and since 2023 sits on the board of Lincoln Institute of Public Opinion Research Inc.

 Political career

+In 2016, Lewis ran for the Republican nomination for the 15th Pennsylvania Senate District, but lost to John DiSanto.

 Lewis was elected to represent the 105th District in the Pennsylvania House of Representatives in 2018, replacing the retiring Ronald Marsico.
 He was re-elected in 2020.